fenago/datascience-machine-learning/labs/lab_1.md

 ### Using and understanding IPython (Jupyter) Notebooks

-Let's now explore using Jupyter Notebooks, which is also known as IPython Notebook.
-These days, the more modern name is the Jupyter Notebook, but a lot of people still call it an IPython Notebook, and I consider the names interchangeable for working developers as a result.
-I do also find the name IPython Notebooks helps me remember the notebook file name suffix which is .ipynb as you'll get to know very well in this book!

 #### Open Notebook
 The Notebook opens in a new browser window.
 You can create a new notebook or open a local one.
 Check out the local folder `work` for notebooks.
 Open and run `Outliers.ipynb` in the `work` folder.